hashtagcpt/bayesfit/README.rst

 Release 1.21 (Stable release):

-- Fixes issue with using float numbers in vector of stimulus intensity.
+- Fixed issue with the use of floats in vector of stimulus intensities.
-- Default value for "chains" parameter now set to 1 to avoi parallel computing issues for Windows users.
+- Default value for "chains" parameter now set to 1 to avoid parallel computing issues for Windows users.
-- Removed gumbel distribution function until future release.
+- Removed gumbel distribution function until further notice.
 - Corrected numerous issues with plotting functions, especially the density plot

 .. |pypi| image:: https://badge.fury.io/py/bayesfit.png